 Being human in the time of neuroscience and artificial intelligence involve carefully exploring the nexuses of complexity where valid ideas are nevertheless in tension, manifesting subtleties and challenges that must not be overlooked.
 Each page expresses the existing tension(s) between ideas and within each theme, which emerged in the collective discussions, and are then complemented by insights from NHNAI network researchers.

-In France and in Portugal, participants highlighted that advances in neurosciences and AI are expected to be able to identify students with learning difficulties notably though neuroimaging and diagnosis.
+In France and in Portugal, participants highlight that advances in neuroscience and AI enable us to better understand the brain development as well as the biological and neurological mechanisms behind learning.
+Thus, NS and AI are expected to allow identifying students with learning difficulties, notably through neuroimaging and diagnosis.
 This will allow teachers, parents and counselors to support students and intervene earlier to prevent negative consequences, such as low self-esteem.
-A better awareness of neurodiversity and identification of a student’s learning difficulties and/or mental pathologies can also lead to adapting learning tools and systems for the student, as allows personalization and AI algorithms.
+A better awareness of neurodiversity and identification of a student’s learning difficulties and/or mental pathologies can also lead to adapting learning tools and systems for the student, as permit AI algorithms for personalized learning.

-However, participants expressed that labeling children with mental pathologies or learning difficulties can also lead to discrimination and stigma, and this would be detrimental for the person.
-In Portugal, participants underline that a better identification of children with low or high cognitive faculties can lead to overfocusing on cognitive performances, to overstimulate or understimulate them with the belief that there is no possibility of improvement and change.
+However, participants emphasize the importance of avoiding confining people into boxes or categories, to reduce them to their digital profile or neurological characteristics.
+Thus, participants express that labeling children with mental pathologies or learning difficulties can also lead to discrimination and stigmatization, and this would be detrimental for the person.
+In Portugal, participants underlined that enhancing our practices for identification of children with low or high cognitive faculties can lead to overfocusing on cognitive performances, thereby to overstimulating or understimulating concerned children with the belief that there is no possibility of improvement and change.

 The following ideas can be found in the global and local syntheses downloadable here

-• (Education – France): Fostering self and other-understanding thanks to NS and AI
+• (Global – Education): Improving self and mutual understanding with NS and AI

 Insights from NHNAI academic network: